jiangyang5157/note/android/Decouple.md

 Others:
 - Use interfaces for describing relationship of classes
 - Class should know as less as possible of the other classes it calls
+- Take advantage of inheritance and polymorphism
+    - A variable declared in the form of a parent class, assigned to any child class that inherits from this parent class does not affect the execution of the program.